HandBrake/HandBrake-docs/source/docs/en/latest/technical/source-formats.markdown

 HandBrake can directly open DVD and Blu-ray discs.
 In most situations it is better to first copy the contents to your computer's hard drive[^uncopyable].
 Common folders are VIDEO_TS and BDMV.
 Common video file types are VOB, EVO, and MTS or M2TS.

-Certain third-party disc copy tools such as MakeMKV (TODO: link) commonly make... wait for it...
+Certain third-party disc copy tools such as MakeMKV commonly make... wait for it...
 MKV video files.
 Other tools create ISO (sometimes labeled CDR) images of DVD and Blu-ray discs.
 HandBrake usually can open these directly.

 BIN+CUE, MDF+MDS, and Toast images must first be mounted.
 Open the image using your operating system or appropriate software, and then open the virtual disc with HandBrake.